phaserjs/phaser/README.md

 We have a [Getting Started Guide](http://phaser.io/getting-started-js.php) which covers all you need to begin developing games with Phaser.
 From setting up a web server to picking an IDE to coding your first game.

-Lynda.com have published a free **video course**: [HTML5 Game Development with Phaser](http://www.lynda.com/Phaser-tutorials/HTML5-Game-Development-Phaser/163641-2.html)
+Prefer **videos** to reading?
+Lynda.com have published a free course: [HTML5 Game Development with Phaser](http://www.lynda.com/Phaser-tutorials/HTML5-Game-Development-Phaser/163641-2.html)

-We wrote a comprehensive [How to Learn Phaser](http://gamedevelopment.tutsplus.com/articles/how-to-learn-the-phaser-html5-game-engine--gamedev-13643) guide for GameDevTuts+  which covers finding tutorials, examples and support.
+Use the [How to Learn Phaser](http://gamedevelopment.tutsplus.com/articles/how-to-learn-the-phaser-html5-game-engine--gamedev-13643) guide we wrote for GameDevTuts+.
+It covers finding tutorials, examples and support.

-Although it's currently a bit of a "wall of text" we urge you to check out the **News** section of the [Phaser web site](http://phaser.io).
-You'll find fresh links *daily* including loads of tutorials.
+Although currently a bit of a "wall of text" we urge you to check out the **News** section of the [Phaser web site](http://phaser.io).
+You'll find fresh links posted there *daily*.

-If you're using Phaser with TypeScript then we'd strongly recommend this great series of tutorials on [Game From Scratch](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx).
+Using Phaser with **TypeScript**?
+Then we strongly recommend this great series of [Game From Scratch](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx) tutorials.

 ### Source Code Examples